Kyivnik/FoodVision/README.md

 # Project: 🍔👁 Food Vision
-In this project, we will create a multi-class classification in which we will use the already-provided **database of images from Tensorflow** (Food Vision) with all classes and try to produce the results of the best **Computer Vision machines (77.4%)**.
+In this project, we created a multi-class classification in which we used the already-provided **database of images from Tensorflow** (Food Vision) with all classes and tried to produce the results of the best **Computer Vision machines (77.4%)**.

 ## Feature extraction model